Fence Quote Template for Residential and Commercial Projects

 How many posts do I need for a fence?

 Standard fence posts are spaced 6 to 8 feet apart depending on fence type and local codes.
 For accurate calculations, divide your total linear footage by your post spacing.
-For example, 100 linear feet with 8-foot spacing needs about 13 posts (100 ÷ 8 = 12.5, round up and add corner/end posts).
+For example, 100 linear feet with 8-foot spacing needs about 13 posts (100 divided by 8 equals 12.5, round up and add corner/end posts).
 Chain link typically uses 8-10 foot spacing, wood privacy fences use 6-8 feet, and vinyl often uses 8 feet.
 Always add extra posts for corners, gates, and property line changes.
 The Excel template automatically calculates post quantities when you enter measurements.

 Should I charge by linear foot or total project?

 Most fencing contractors quote per linear foot installed, which makes pricing clear and scalable.
 Per-foot pricing accounts for materials, labor, and profit in one simple number clients understand easily.
 However, flat project pricing works better for small jobs under 50 feet or complex projects with significant terrain challenges.
-Consider your market - residential clients often prefer per-foot pricing, while commercial clients might prefer total project bids.
+Consider your market: residential clients often prefer per-foot pricing, while commercial clients might prefer total project bids.
 You can use our template either way by adjusting the pricing structure.

 How do I price fence repairs vs new installation?